Skip to content Skip to footer navigation

 Scammers use sales to lure victims to fake copies of popular retailer sites.

-CHOICE is always keeping an eye on the latest scam trends and one of the biggest threats we consistently see in the retail space is phishing websites impersonating major brands.
+CHOICE is always keeping an eye on the latest scam trends and one of the biggest threats we consistently see in the retail space is phishing websites designed to steal your money and sensitive information.

-Shoppers making orders through these sites are usually left waiting for products that never arrive or find their purchases are poor-quality knock-offs.
+Shoppers making orders through any of these sites are usually left waiting for products that never arrive or find their purchases are poor-quality knock-offs.

 To make matters worse, CHOICE has seen scammers being allowed to promote these criminal sites through ads on social media and search engines.